 We can’t accept submissions of visual material by email, because they might make our systems crash if they’re too big.
 You can send us links to material or to websites, though, and that’s absolutely our preferred method of submission.

-If post is the only way that you can send your material, please send to Submissions, Nosy Crow, The Crow’s Nest, 10a Lant Street, London, SE1 1QR, with an introductory letter plus printed samples of your work that you don’t need to have returned to you.
+If post is the only way that you can send your material, please send to Submissions, Nosy Crow, 14 Baden Place, Crosby Row, SE1 1YW, with an introductory letter plus printed samples of your work that you don’t need to have returned to you.
 If you have ideas for texts or book dummies enclose those too.
-If you send book dummies and want them back, please enclose a large stamped addressed envelope so we can return dummies to you, otherwise we will assume that you don’t need the samples back.
+If you send book dummies and want them back, please enclose a large, stamped, self-addressed envelope so we can return dummies to you, otherwise we will assume that you don’t need the samples back.
 Please do not send material on disk.
 And, of course, DO NOT send original artwork – copies only, please!

-Please don’t be too disappointed if we reject your work!
+Please don’t be too disappointed if we reject your work or don’t respond!
 We’re a small company and can only publish a few new books and apps each year, so do try other publishers and agents: publishing is a hugely subjective business.
 We wish you luck!